Integrated into the GeoStudio Suite

 Multiple Slip Surface Search Techniques

-SLOPE/W offers a variety of techniques to search for the critical slip surface.
-You can define potential slip surfaces by a grid of centers and radius lines, blocks of slip surface points, entry and exit ranges, or fully specified shapes.
+SLOPE/W and SLOPE3D offer a variety of techniques to search for the critical slip surface.
+In SLOPE/W, you can define potential slip surfaces by a grid of centers and radius lines, blocks of slip surface points, entry and exit ranges, or fully specified shapes.
 This provides the flexibility to handle various modes of failure such as rotational, translational, composite, retrogressive, and structure-controlled failures.
+In SLOPE3D, the slip surfaces can be defined using the entry and exit ranges, or with Cuckoo natural search algorithm.

 Rigorous Solution Algorithm

-SLOPE/W employs a rigorous solution algorithm to cope with highly non-linear problems with difficult convergence.
-Graphical display of the Factor of Safety vs Lambda plot allows the user to visually inspect the acceptability of convergence.
+SLOPE/W and SLOPE3D employ a rigorous solution algorithm to cope with highly non-linear problems with difficult convergence.
+Graphical display of the Factor of Safety vs Lambda plot allows the user to visually inspect the acceptability of convergence for 2D analyses, while the Factor of Safety vs Lambda-X, Factor of Safety vs Lambda-Z, and Factor of Safety vs Sliding Direction are available for 3D analyses.

-Pore-water pressures can be defined using piezometric lines, spatial functions, or using the results from other GeoStudio finite element analyses such as SEEP/W or SIGMA/W. SLOPE/W also accommodates the B-bar and Ru approaches.
-The defined pore-water pressure values can be displayed as contours on the geometry to help you see the PWP values that will be used in the analysis.
+Pore water pressures can be defined using piezometric lines, spatial functions, or using the results from other GeoStudio finite element analyses such as SEEP/W. SEEP3D, or SIGMA/W. SLOPE/W and SLOPE3D also accommodate the B-bar and Ru approaches.
+The defined pore water pressure values can be displayed as contours on the geometry to help you see the PWP values that will be used in the analysis.

 Rapid Drawdown Analysis